Sustainable Development Goal 5: Target 5.6: Universal access to reproductive rights and health

 Less women 15 to 49 years of age were able to "make their own decisions regarding sexual and reproductive health and rights" in Central and Western Africa compared to countries in Europe, South- Eastern Asia and Latin America and the Caribbean.

-Target 5.7: Equal rights to economic resources, property ownership and financial services
+Target 5.a: Equal rights to economic resources, property ownership and financial services

-The full title of Target 5.7 is: "Undertake reforms to give women equal rights to economic resources, as well as access to ownership and control over land and other forms of property, financial services, inheritance and natural resources, in accordance with national laws."
+The full title of Target 5.a is: "Undertake reforms to give women equal rights to economic resources, as well as access to ownership and control over land and other forms of property, financial services, inheritance and natural resources, in accordance with national laws."